FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/dart/logging.md

 ### GN dependency

-The necessary packages can be included with an addtion to `deps` in `BUILD.gn`:
+The necessary packages can be included with an addition to `deps` in `BUILD.gn`:

 ```
 deps = [